 Some of these locations may also be included on day trips from Dubrovnik.
-To visit Mostar from Dubrovnik, hire your own car or take one of the many tours available.
+To visit Mostar from Dubrovnik, hire your own car or take one of the many tours available – a day trip to Mostar is a rewarding addition to any beach holiday.
 Driving time from Mostar to Dubrovnik is around 2.5 hours.

-Inspired to create your own Mostar tour?
+Spending 3 or 4 days in Bosnia and inspired to create your own day trip from Mostar tour?
 Pin this post for later!

 I’m Jill, and I’m a British blogger who has been travelling for more than 15 years, visiting 65+ countries on 6 continents.
 I love to travel both solo and with groups, and to discover the cultures and peoples of the countries I visit.
 And I love to share a good story or two along the way!